Statistics Explained

 The EGR microdata help to explore the structure and impact of multinational enterprise groups in Europe.
 One can analyse group size, complexity, and employment patterns in European countries, together with their European influence.

 The main value added of the EGR is the possibility to link different enterprises that work under the umbrella of the same multinational group.
-While in other domains, enterprises are usually treated separately, and thus, as competing players in the industry, with EGR, it is possible to treat them together as “working as one” instead of competing.
+While in other domains, enterprises are usually treated separately, and thus, as competing players in the industry, with EGR, it is possible to treat them together as working as one instead of competing.

 The EGR is a statistical business register that serves statistical purposes only.
 Access to EGR data is restricted to national statistical institutes and national central banks that produce official statistics in the EU Member States and EFTA countries.
-Because enterprises that are active in only one country are out of the scope of the EGR database, a complementary dataset is necessary to calculate market concentration indices.
-Eurostat’s structural business statistics was the perfect candidate.

 Structural business statistics (SBS) describe the business economy[2] through the observation of units engaged in an economic activity; the unit in structural business statistics is generally the enterprise.
 An enterprise carries out one or more activities, at one or more locations, and it may comprise one or more legal units.
 Enterprises that are active in more than one economic activity (plus the value added and turnover they generate, the people they employ, etc.) are classified under the NACE heading corresponding to their principal activity; this is normally the one which generates the largest amount of value added.